 - Information about you: General Data Protection Regulation (GDPR).
 This aims to protect the information held about you by setting out how organisations find, keep and share that information.
 It also gives you certain rights to see that information.

 - Information about other people: These requests may come under several acts, such as the Access to Health Records Act.

 Information we have provided already (disclosure logs)

-Our disclosure logs list many requests we have answered (except those that include personal information).
+Our disclosure logs on the National Archives list many requests we have answered in the past.
+(They exclude requests that include personal information).

 You can ask us to send you any response listed in our disclosure logs.
 Contact the Information Access team and include the:

 Where we are able, we will share additional information collected during an inspection with providers.
 This is to help providers understand our findings.